ARM-software/acle/main/acle.md

 ```

 When `__ARM_BF16_FORMAT_ALTERNATIVE` is defined to `1` the only scalar
-instructions available are conversion instrinstics between `bfloat16_t` and
+instructions available are conversion intrinsics between `bfloat16_t` and
 `float32_t`.
 These instructions are:

 * `vcvth_bf16_f32` (convert float32_t to bfloat16_t)